Shardeum Documentation

 5.3.1 Social Media

-Since its inception, Shardeum has witnessed an exponential growth trajectory, a testament to its evolving influence and presence within the web3 ecosystem.
+Since its inception, Shardeum has witnessed an exponential growth trajectory with over 1.4 Million community members, a testament to its evolving influence and presence within the web3 ecosystem.
 Here's a recent snapshot of our burgeoning community across various social media platforms:

-Shardeum has emerged as one of the fastest-growing Layer 1 communities with over 800,000 members.
-At its peak, Shardeum Sphinx betanet boasted almost 40,000 community-run validators and over 75,000 validators have participated so far, making it one of the largest permissionless testnets in existence.
+Shardeum has emerged as one of the fastest-growing Layer 1 communities.
+At its peak, Shardeum Sphinx betanet boasted almost 40,000 community-run validators and over 75,000 validators have participated, making it one of the largest permissionless testnets in existence.
 Additionally there have been almost 11,000 dApps deployed; making Shardeum one of the most participated web3 networks in existence.
-The project benefits from the contributions of hundreds from over 45 countries, in roles ranging from content creation to business development and community moderation.
-More than 56 decentralized Shardeum communities across nations such as India, Vietnam, Turkey, Japan and Nigeria are owned and managed by enthusiasts.
+This excitement continued with our Incentivized Testnet launched in June 2024, which saw over 31,000 validators, 638,000 wallets, and 23 million transactions recorded within the first six months of launch.
+The project benefits from the contributions of thousands of community members from over 70 countries, in roles ranging from content creation to business development and community moderation.
+More than 69 decentralized Shardeum communities across nations such as India, Vietnam, Turkey, Japan and Nigeria are owned and managed by enthusiasts.

-To date, Shardeum has held over 250 Proof of Community events, attracting more than 15,000 participants in upwards of 90 cities across 8 countries, as it works to familiarize the masses with web3.
-Having primarily focused on Asia, Shardeum is now broadening its horizons with an emphasis on the USA, participating in key events like Stanford Blockchain Week and Messari Mainnet.
+To date, Shardeum has held over 430 Proof of Community events, attracting more than 27,000 participants in upwards of 190 cities across 19 countries, as it works to familiarize the masses with web3.
+Having primarily focused on Asia, Shardeum is now broadening its horizons with an emphasis on the USA and Europe, participating in key events like Stanford Blockchain Week and Messari Mainnet.

 Looking forward, after the mainnet launch, Shardeum will persist in its global expansion and community engagement endeavors.
 The project plans to keep hosting events and meetups worldwide to educate and involve future users and developers.
 Shardeum aspires to be the premier platform for web3 development and adoption.